Typicality of thermal states in isolated quantum systems corresponds to ubiquity of global minima in wide artificial neural networks: Introduction

 \section{Introduction}

 In recent years, machine learning has achieved remarkable progress.
-Powerful AI systems based on Artificial Neural Networks (ANNs) have been realized as a result of employing overparameterization.
+Powerful AI systems based on Artificial Neural Networks (ANNs) have been realized through overparameterization.
 The theoretical foundation underlying this success has been significantly advanced by the Neural Tangent Kernel (NTK), which provides important insights into the role of overparameterization in the function representation capability of ANNs\cite{Jakot1}.
-The NTK theory describes how an ANN with sufficiently wide layers determines an unknown function from inputs to outputs on given data points.
+The NTK theory describes how an ANN with sufficiently wide layers determines an unknown function from given input-output data points.
 In this regime, training error during kernel descent can be driven close to zero while remaining within a small neighborhood of the randomly initialized parameters.
 From the physics side, a correspondence between the behavior of entanglement entropy during black hole evaporation and the double descent phenomenon in quantum machine learning has been pointed out, attracting significant interest\cite{blackhole1}.
 However, since black hole evaporation is a nontrivial but rather special astrophysical phenomenon, it is desirable to clarify a more universal correspondence between physics and machine learning.